Prairie Series: May 9-16, 2021

 - South Sioux City, NE

-- Course Surface: Flat, wide concrete path around a lake.
+- Course Surface: Wide concrete path around a lake with moderate shade.

 - Tentative Course Laps: 12 for Marathon